This is a clone of the famous game by Rick

 One of the best games I've ever

-played, Andy (brother-in-law) and I would sometimes stay up till 4 AM playing
+played, Andy (my brother-in-law) and I would sometimes stay up till 4 AM playing

 "Galcon" in my basement.
 The actual name is